What is a Short Sale?

 A Short Sale is a bank's willingness to accept less money than what is owed in order to facilitate a private sale between a willing seller and a willing buyer.

 For Example: If a Seller marketing his home owes $275,000.00 to the bank and it is determined that the house is only worth $250,000.00 then they will either need to bring cash to the closing or ensure that there is a short sale negotiated in advance of the closing.

 Short Sales are accepted within the discretion of each lender based on the individual circumstances of each homeowner/seller.

 Who will qualify for a Short Sale?

-Any one that can demonstrate a financial need for a short sale will be considered.
-Additionally any one that has experienced a hardship, including a death, divorce, disability may be considered for short sale relief.
+Anyone that can demonstrate a financial need for a short sale will be considered.
+Additionally, anyone that has experienced hardship, including death, divorce, disability may be considered for short sale relief.

-loan officer should move forward with the financing (ordering appraisals, etc.) When buying a property in Short Sale you must be patient, this is a process!
-You should be informed about the status of the process by the realtors, attorneys and negotiators.
+The loan officer should move forward with the financing (ordering appraisals, etc.) When buying a property in Short Sale you must be patient, this is a process!
+You should be informed about the status of the process by the realtors, attorneys, and negotiators.